-Big and Little
+7. Big and Little

 On our last trip while the two big kids rode with my husband on Radiator Springs Racers, Dillon and I visited with Mater and Lightning McQueen.
 Consider taking advantage of the “Rider Switch” service that allow parents (and older siblings) to take turns riding certain rides that aren’t intended for small children, without standing in line over again.

-Dillon adored Mickey’s Soundsational Parade on our last visit.
+My toddler son adored Mickey’s Soundsational Parade on our last visit.
 He happily sat in his stroller and clapped and waved to the characters on the floats.
 It was adorable to see him enjoy himself so much.
 He also loves seeing his favorite characters in the Disney Junior Stage Show.

-Nervous on rides?
+9. Nervous on Rides?

 When I took my now ten-year old to Disneyland for the first time he was only 15-months old and the unfamiliar motion of the rides made him tense.
 Again, there is no reason that children should be pressured to ride if they are scared.
 Read my article Helpful Tips for Calming Scared & Nervous Kids at Disney for more tips about making your children comfortable with trying new experiences in the Park.

 If you have a little one with you, plan the day around your toddler’s schedule.
 I’d recommend hitting their favorites first thing in the morning.
 We like to get to Fantasyland first and circle this intimate area with our 2-year old just after the Park opens.
 From there we will stick to one Land at a time so there isn’t a lot of walking and criss-crossing the Park.

-Hunger = Crankiness
+11. Hunger = Crankiness